 The law provides:

-Sadly so, not just in our country and our working culture but across the globe hiring a single or newly married woman is a subject of skepticism.
-The situation is worse in our country since many times an employer starts to try and figure out ways to terminate the woman who is expecting.
+Sadly , not just in our country and our working culture but across the globe, hiring a single or newly married woman is a subject of skepticism.
+The situation is worse in our country since many times an employer begins to try and figure out ways to terminate the woman who is expecting.

 The act provides that, no employer shall dismiss, discharge or reduce or otherwise punish a woman employee during the period she is in receipt of maternity benefit, nor shall he dismiss, discharge, reduce or otherwise punish a woman employee during the period she is absent from work as a result of illness duly certified to have arisen out of pregnancy or confinement rendering her unfit for work.